 3. To establish expertise relevant to the practice of kinetics and reaction engineering

-2. The rate expression.
-Determination of the reaction rate form by differential and integral methods.
-Determination of the rate constant.
+- Rate expressions; determination of reaction rate by differential and integral methods; determination of rate constants.

-3. Performance equations for batch, plug flow and continuous flow reactors.
-The concepts of space time, residence time and space velocity.
-Interpretation of results from reactors.
+- Performance equations for batch, plug flow and continuous flow reactors, concepts of space time; interpretation of results from reactors.

-4. Optimisation for single reactions.
-Implications of using of multiple reactors in various configurations.
-Interpretation of results.
-Reactor design for multiple reactions.
+- Optimisation for single reactions; implementations of using multiple reactors in various configurations; interpretation of results, reactor design for multiple reactions.